-Basic education in Zambia is planned to cover Grades 1 to 9 although the Basic Education Sub-sector Investment Programme (BESSIP) is currently catering only for Grades 1 to 7.
-Under the PRSP, all BESSIP activities will be extended to Grades 8 and 9 to ensure that graduates acquire more basic knowledge and have the opportunity to refine skills gained from practical subjects.
+Basic education in Zambia covers Grade 1 to 9.
+BESSIP, however, is currently catering only for Grades 1 to 7.
+In the proposed new programme, all BESSIP activities will be extended to Grades 8 and 9 to ensure that graduates acquire more basic knowledge and have the opportunity to refine skills gained from practical subjects.
 It also means all primary schools will be turned into full basic schools.
-Learners leaving school after completing Grade 9 will have matured and will be better able to engage in gainful employment at the age of 15 years.
+Learners leaving school after completing Grade 9 will also have matured, and will be better able to engage in gainful employment at the age of 15 years.

+The BESSIP components that will be extended are:

+- 1. Infrastructure development

+- 2. Educational materials

+- 3. Teacher development, deployment and compensation

+- 4. Equity and gender

+- 5. School health and nutrition

+- 6. Upper basic school curriculum development

+- 7. Capacity building and decentralization

+- 8. HIV/AIDS.

-The management of BESSIP will fall under the restructured Planning Department of the Ministry of Education.
-The BESSIP components that will be extended are infrastructure development; educational materials; teacher development, deployment, and compensation; equity and gender; school health and nutrition; upper basic school curriculum development; capacity building and decentralisation; and HIV/AIDS.
-Distance learning strategies and other modes of delivery such as evening classes and ICT will be applied in order to increase access for out-of-school youths and adults.
-ECCED will be made part of basic education.
-Early childhood programmes provide a head start for schooling, making them part of basic education will make it easier for basic schools to host programmes in this sub-sector and, hence, increase access for many rural children.
+Under this programme distance learning strategies and other modes such as evening classes and ICT will be applied in order to increase access for out of school youth and adults.

+It is also proposed that ECCED should be made part of basic education.
+Early childhood programmes provide a head start for schooling, making them part of basic education would make it easy for basic schools to host programmes in this sub-sector and hence increase access for many rural children.
 The Ministry of Education already contributes to this sub-sector by training teachers.
-Mainstreaming ECCED in basic education will also make it possible for the Ministry of Education to provide quality assurance.
+Mainstreaming ECCED in basic education would also make it possible for the MOE to provide quality assurance.